Skip to content

 What is a watershed?

-A watershed is an area of land that drains water to a particular stream, river, lake or wetland.
+A watershed is an area of land that channels precipitation and runoff to a common outlet, such as a stream, river, lake or wetland.
 As rainwater and melting snow run downhill, they carry sediment and other materials into our streams, lakes, wetlands, and groundwater.
 Everyone’s land management practices within a watershed affect how rainfall runoff, pollutants and sediment move down hill and downstream.
 We all live in a watershed and contribute to the volume and quality of stormwater runoff!

 Check out this interactive website to watch how water moves through watersheds: river-runner.samlearner.com/go